EmilyGarredQCA/1701QCA-Assessment2/index.md

 ### Design concept 2 ###
 *Put details here.*
-The second concept is a large scale installation of a living environment that comes on and off when someone passes through it.
+The second concept is a large scale installation of a living environment that comes on and off with varying degrees of brightness when someone passes through it.
 This would include glowing plant life, flowing water using LED strips, insects like fireflies and a fan to create movement and add to the realism.
 Within the given time and technical ability for this project, the resulting experimental model could only be a small section of the overall concept.

 image